markphilpot/menubar/README.md

 ## Note ##

-If you use the latest Awesome built from git then please use [this version](https://github.com/alexander-yakushev/menubar/tree/git-version).
+If you use the latest Awesome built from git since 09.03.2012 then you already have Menubar.
+Press Modkey-P to see it.

 ## What ##